 What check-ups will be needed after my hospital stay?

-The number of check-ups needed varies from person to person.
-If possible, see your primary care provider about a week after you return from Montreal and then every 2-4 weeks for the first few months.
+The number of check-ups needed varies from person to person and between surgeons.
+If possible, see your primary care provider about a week after you return home and then every 2-4 weeks for the first few months.
 When you visit your surgeon or primary care provider, they should check your surgical sites to make sure there are no infections or wound healing problems.
 They will ask questions about pain, bleeding, urination, bowel movements, fever, and how you are feeling physically and emotionally.

 How long will it take for me to get back to my usual activities?

 Recovery time varies from person to person, so always follow the advice of your surgeon.
 You’ll be able to return to many of your normal activities within 6-8 weeks.
 Some activities, such as driving, heavy lifting, exercise sex, and soaking in hot tubs, may be restricted in the post-operative period.
 Your surgeon will give you advice about when it is okay to resume these activities.
 Complete recovery can take up to one year.